zuixjs/cdnjs/sparseCheckout.md

 Here are the steps:

-1. Create/Initial a empty repo and enter it:
+1.Create/Initial a empty repo and enter it:

 `$ git init cdnjs && cd cdnjs`

 > Initialized empty Git repository in /home/peter/.git/

-2. Enable sparseCheckout:
+2.Enable sparseCheckout:

 `$ git config core.sparseCheckout true`

-3. Set what you want to checkout only, for example, the jquery lib:
+3.Set what you want to checkout only, for example, the jquery lib:

 `$ echo 'ajax/libs/jquery/*' >> .git/info/sparse-checkout`

-4. Set your remote, for example:
+4.Set your remote, for example:

 `$ git remote add origin git://github.com/cdnjs/cdnjs.git`